Sharing Yoga is a

 Studio owners will feel confident hiring you knowing that your training meets Yoga Alliance’s standards and students can trust that they receive instruction from a qualified and well-trained teacher.

-The next session of the 200 hour Sharing Yoga Teacher Training program will be held at Sharing Yoga in downtown Concord, New Hampshire, beginning in September 2013.
+The current session of the 200 hour Sharing Yoga Teacher Training program is held at Sharing Yoga in downtown Concord, New Hampshire and began in September 2013.

 Program dates for 2013/2014 session in Concord: